fus-ro-doh/demon-castle-dracula/README.md

 # demon-castle-dracula
-an rpg text adventure game inspired by Castlevania and other stuff (but mostly Castlevania)
+an rpg text adventure game inspired by Castlevania and other stuff (but mostly Castlevania).